-You may also use your will to express your sentiments toward your loved ones and your hopes for their future, forgive debts, provide special instructions about care of minor children, form posthumous trusts, and to provide for your pets.
+You may use your will to express your sentiments toward loved ones and your hopes for their future, forgive debts, provide special instructions about care of minor children, form posthumous trusts, and to provide for your pets.

 Wills usually require specific language, some of which may be determined by your State’s rules.

 You should regularly review and revise your will when preferences or circumstances change.

 Update your will as soon as possible for any of these events:

 After a divorce most states will allow you to revoke your ex-spouse’s rights in your will; some states do so automatically.